Bryn Mawr Authors

 Russian Syntax for Advanced Students is a textbook which illuminates relationships between words, phrases, clauses, and sentences.

+Using this book, students will acquire conscious knowledge of how words function in various syntactical constructions as applied to discourse, such as specific verbal situations, based not only on the underlying linguistic phenomena, but also on the content of sociolinguistic situations.
 The book helps develop communicative skills for advanced mastery and constantly emphasizes the importance of accuracy in the use of syntactic structures.

 ISBN/SKU: